GoldenZdude/Icosikiatesimal-Color-Space/README.md

 #### Ico space is a new color space I've been working on.
 It adresses some of the issues I have with Hex and sRGB space

-#### namely the fact given a value such as '64', its not immediately clear if this is a sRGB or HEX Color value, so in reality this value could mean:...
+#### namely the fact given a value such as '64', its not immediately clear if this is a sRGB or HEX Color value, so in reality this value could mean...

 `100 Decimal, 64 Hexidecimal,`